GPUOpen-Effects/DepthOfFieldFX/README.md

 By default, Visual Studio 2013 projects will compile against the Windows 8.1 SDK.
 However, the VS2013 projects generated with this version of Premake will use the next higher SDK (i.e. the Windows 10 SDK), if the newer SDK exists on the user's machine.

-For Visual Studio 2015, the `systemversion` Premake function is used to add the `WindowsTargetPlatformVersion` element to the project file, to specify which version of the Windows SDK will be used.
-To change `WindowsTargetPlatformVersion` for Visual Studio 2015, change the value for `_AMD_WIN_SDK_VERSION` in `premake\amd_premake_util.lua` and regenerate the Visual Studio files.
+For Visual Studio 2015 and 2017, the `systemversion` Premake function is used to add the `WindowsTargetPlatformVersion` element to the project file, to specify which version of the Windows SDK will be used.
+To change `WindowsTargetPlatformVersion` for Visual Studio 2015 and 2017, change the value for `_AMD_WIN_SDK_VERSION` in `premake\amd_premake_util.lua` and regenerate the Visual Studio files.

 ### Third-Party Software
 * DXUT is distributed under the terms of the MIT License.
 See `framework\d3d11\dxut\MIT.txt`.